TugboatQA/docs/troubleshooting/index.md

 If you've decided to cancel a Preview Action, but the Preview is stuck on `canceling`, there are a couple of things you can try:

-1. Hang in and wait a bit longer;
+1. Hang in and wait a bit longer.
-2. Try canceling the Preview Action from the Tugboat CLI;
+2. Try canceling the Preview Action from the Tugboat CLI.
 3. If you're still having issues, contact us at
    [Help and Support](../support/index.md).